cosimameyer/cosimameyer.com/content/post/2022-04-24-new-features-in-overviewr/index.en.md

 ## Compare two datasets directly

-Using `overview_overlap`, you can now compare the overlap in time and id variables across two data sets visually.
-The visualization comes with two features - a bar plot and a Venn diagram.
+Using `overview_overlap`, you can now compare the overlap in time and id variables across two data sets visually. <!--The visualization comes with two features - a bar plot and a Venn diagram.-->

 ```r
 # Subset one data set for comparison